LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ## [4] get the results

-After the script is executed, results are printed in a table structure
+After the script is executed, results are printed in a table structure:

 | --- | Endpoint | RegionName | OptInStatus |
 | --- | --- | --- | --- |